VioletViolaVi/Milestone-Project-3/README.md

 - The my bookings page allows users to read, update and delete their created bookings they made from the homepage by reading through the page and clicking/tapping on the respective buttons to open up the corresponding modals.
 - The my bookings page allows users to leave a review on the movies they booked/watched, to be sent to the respective review sections in the home page for other users of the app/website to view and read, by filling out the form that appears as a pop-up modal once the leave a review button is clicked/tapped.
 ### Administration Page
-- The administration page allows the creator of the app/website to read, update and delete the current movies and locations offered by Cinemagic by having them read the page’s contents, edit the forms on a pop-up modal and confirm the option of deleting them if chosen to do so.
+- The administration page allows the administrator of the app/website to read, update and delete the current movies and locations offered by Cinemagic by having them read the page’s contents, edit the forms on a pop-up modal and confirm the option of deleting them if chosen to do so.
-- The administration page allows the creator of the app/website to create and upload new movies and locations for the company by having them fill out forms in the pop-up modals.
+- The administration page allows the administrator of the app/website to create and upload new movies and locations for the company by having them fill out forms in the pop-up modals.
-- The administration page allows the creator of the app/website to read the user’s: sign up details, bookings and movie reviews by scrolling down the rest of the page.
+- The administration page allows the administrator of the app/website to read the user’s: sign up details, bookings and movie reviews by scrolling down the rest of the page.
+- The administration page allows the administrator of the app/website to change and/or delete the user’s sign up/login details.
+- The administration page allows the administrator of the app/website to delete the user’s reviews.
 ### Footer
 - The footer allows the users to view links to Cinemagic’s social media outlets and contact details by scrolling to the bottom of the page to read its contents and click/tap on the social links if interested in following their social media handles.